tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 where pk is public key, sk is secret key, ct is the ciphertext representing an encapsulated key, and ss is shared secret.

-This document uses the JOSE header parameter "ek" to carry the KEM ciphertext `ct` produced by ML-KEM encapsulation.
-This differs from the terminology used in FIPS 203 and {{?RFC9936}}, where "ek" denotes the public ML-KEM encapsulation key.
-In this document, the public ML-KEM encapsulation key is represented as the public component of an AKP key, while the JOSE and COSE header parameter "ek" carries the encapsulated key, namely the KEM ciphertext `ct`.
+This document uses the COSE header parameter `ek` to carry the KEM ciphertext `ct` produced by ML-KEM encapsulation.
+This differs from the terminology used in FIPS 203 and {{?RFC9936}}, where `ek` denotes the public ML-KEM encapsulation key.
+In this document, the public ML-KEM encapsulation key is represented as the public component of an AKP key, while the COSE header parameter `ek` carries the encapsulated key, namely the KEM ciphertext `ct`.

 KEMs are typically used in cases where two parties, hereby refereed to as the "encapsulater" and the "decapsulater", wish to establish a shared secret via public key cryptography, where the decapsulater has an asymmetric key pair and has previously shared the public key with the encapsulater.

 # Design Rationales {#rational}

-Section 4.6 of the JSON Web Algorithms (JWA) specification, see {{?RFC7518}}, defines two ways of using a key agreement:

-- When Direct Key Agreement is employed, the shared secret established through the Traditional Algorithm will be the content encryption key (CEK).
-- When Key Agreement with Key Wrapping is employed, the shared secret established through the Traditional Algorithm will wrap the CEK.

-For efficient use with multiple recipients, the key wrap approach is used since the content can be encrypted once with the CEK, while each recipient receives an individually encrypted CEK.
-Similarly, Section 8.5.4 and Section 8.5.5 of COSE {{?RFC9052}} define the Direct Key Agreement and Key Agreement with Key Wrap, respectively.
-This document proposes the use of PQ-KEMs for these two modes.
+Sections 8.5.4 and 8.5.5 of COSE {{RFC9052}} define Direct Key Agreement and Key Agreement with Key Wrap, respectively.
+This document specifies the use of PQ-KEMs in these two modes.
+In Direct Key Agreement mode, the derived shared secret is used as the content encryption key (CEK).
+In Key Agreement with Key Wrap mode, the derived shared secret is used as a key-encryption key to wrap the CEK.

+Key Agreement with Key Wrap supports efficient encryption for multiple
+recipients: the content is encrypted once with the CEK, and an individually wrapped CEK is provided for each recipient.

 It is essential to note that in the PQ-KEM, one needs to apply Fujisaki-Okamoto {{FO}} transform or its variant {{HHK}} on the PQC KEM part to ensure that the overall scheme is IND-CCA2 secure, as mentioned in {{?I-D.ietf-tls-hybrid-design}}.
 The FO transform is performed using the KDF such that the PQC KEM shared secret achieved is IND-CCA2 secure.
 As a consequence, one can re-use PQC KEM public keys but there is an upper bound that must be adhered to.

-Note that during the transition from traditional to post-quantum algorithms, there may be a desire or a requirement for protocols that incorporate both types of algorithms until the post-quantum algorithms are fully trusted.
-HPKE {{?RFC9180}} is a KEM that can be extended to support hybrid post-quantum KEMs and the specification for the use of PQ/T Hybrid Key Encapsulation Mechanism (KEM) in Hybrid Public-Key Encryption (HPKE) for integration with JOSE and COSE is described in {{?I-D.reddy-cose-jose-pqc-hybrid-hpke}}.
+During the transition from traditional to post-quantum algorithms, protocols may need to combine both types of algorithms.
+The use of hybrid post-quantum KEMs with HPKE and COSE is outside the scope of this document.

 # KEM PQC Algorithms

 At time of writing, NIST have standardized three PQC algorithms, with more expected to be standardised in the future ({{NISTFINAL}}).
 These algorithms are not necessarily drop-in replacements for traditional asymmetric cryptographic algorithms.
 For instance, RSA {{RSA}} and ECC {{?RFC6090}} can be used as both a key encapsulation method (KEM) and as a signature scheme, whereas there is currently no post-quantum algorithm that can perform both functions.

 ## ML-KEM